EugenioCA/Python/README.md

 # Python Blogs
 Python code snippets

-This repository contains code written in Python and created for blogs written for different clients.
+This repository contains code written in Python and created for blogs written for different clients and as examples for my teaching classes.

 <ol>
   <li><a href="https://github.com/EugenioCA/Python-Blogs/blob/master/minidomparser.py">XML minidom parser</a></li>